signalwire-community/react/packages/react/src/components/Video/README.md

 # Video

 This React component lets you join and manage SignalWire Video rooms.
+To use this component, you need a Video Room Token obtained from the [REST API](https://developer.signalwire.com/apis/reference/create_room_token).
+This is different from a Video Conference Token.

 ## Example